AlexSandgren/react-labb-3/static/Competitive_pokemon.md

 - **Format:** Battles where teams are randomly generated.
 - **Strategy:** Requires adaptability and the ability to make the most out of the given Pokémon.
 Quick thinking is crucial.

-## Conclusion

-Competitive Pokémon offers a rich variety of battle formats, each with its own nuances and challenges.
-Trainers can explore different formats to find the one that best suits their playstyle and preferences.